supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_06_AddFederatedIdentityProvider.md

 ## Lab Objectives

 After completing this lab, you will be able to:
-- Configure identity providers
+- Exercise 1 - Configure identity providers
-- Configure Azure to work with an External identity provider
+- Exercise 2 - Configure Azure to work with an External identity provider

 #### Estimated time: 25 minutes